Kivo0/Visual-Servoing-ROS/README.md

 therefore we have tried many different approaches to create a way to combine our work with our colleagues work, so we have faced some problems:

-- Conflict between AMCL package and Freenect Package:exclamation:
+- Conflict between AMCL package and Freenect Package:grey_exclamation:
-- ROS must Recieve the ODEM of the ROBOT before running the Navigation part:exclamation:
+- ROS must Recieve the ODEM of the ROBOT before running the Navigation part:grey_exclamation: